 Information about dead people

-Information that relates to a deceased person is no longer classed as 'personal data' and we'll disclose it unless an exemptions applies.
+Information that relates to a deceased person is no longer classed as 'personal data' and we'll disclose it unless an exemption applies.
 However, if we know that this will cause distress to a relative we'll discuss the matter with the family.